micmejia/bible-dump/NKJV/Matthew/Matt 13.md

 And the disciples came and said to Him, "Why do You speak to them in parables?"

 ###### 11
-He answered and said to them, "Because it has been given to you to know the [^a]mysteries of the kingdom of heaven, but to them it has not been given.
+He answered and said to them, "Because it has been given to you to know the mysteries of the kingdom of heaven, but to them it has not been given.

 ###### 12
 For whoever has, to him more will be given, and he will have abundance; but whoever does not have, even what he has will be taken away from him.